-These systems will generate electricity when exposed to sunlight and the only disconnect is after the electric current is generated.
+These systems will generate electricity when exposed to sunlight, and the only disconnect is after the electric current is generated.
 For this reason, conduits and raceways need to be marked and located near the roof ridges or valleys or beneath structural roof members.
 Locating beneath the roof structural members reduces the potential for a roof ventilation operation to unintentionally cut through the conduit.
 [Ref.
-605.11.1 and 605.11.2]
+605.11.1, 605.11.2]

-The NEC® requires that the disconnect means is in a readily accessible location.
-The IFC requires the disconnect means to be marked (see Figure 6-12).
+The NEC requires that the disconnect means is in a readily accessible location.
+NEC Section 690.31 requires the disconnect means to be marked (Figure 6-14).
 If the disconnect is not at the main electrical disconnect for the building, it must be visible from the point where the main service disconnect is operated.
 [Ref.
 605.11]